 The medical screening and assessment that a Firefighter goes through are comprehensive due to the safety critical role.

-A medical history will be taken via a Health Questionnaire pre-medical, and any pre-existing conditions will be assessed on an individual basis at the medical appointment by Occupational Health medical practitioners.
+Initially a medical history will be taken via a pre-medical Health Questionnaire (which may involve a telephone conversation if more information is required). ** Any pre-existing health conditions will be assessed on a case-by-case basis with the Occupational Health medical practitioner at the medical stage**

-Considerations for suitability for role for any medical condition, include recent symptoms, the use and types of medications, impact of heat and shift work on stabilisation of condition, and the risk of sudden incapacity that might affect safety.
+Considerations for suitability for role for any impairment, disability or medical condition, include medical history, recent symptoms, the use and types of medications, impact of heat and shift work on stabilisation of condition, and the risk of sudden incapacity that might affect safety and how well the symptom or impact is being managed.

 We will also review recent health changes, investigative referrals or recent surgery, history of fits, dizziness or blackouts, Musculoskeletal Injuries, and history of stress, anxiety and depression.